Christianity in China: Macau

-As of 2010 approximately 5% of the population of Macau self-identifies as Christian, predominantly Catholic.
-Catholic missionaries were the first to arrive in Macau.
+As of 2010, approximately 5% of the population of Macau self-identifies as Christian, predominantly Catholic.
+Catholic missionaries were the first missionaries to arrive in Macau.
 In 1535, Portuguese traders obtained the rights to anchor ships in Macau's harbours and to carry out trading activities, though not the right to stay onshore.
-Around 1552–1553, they obtained temporary permission to erect storage sheds onshore, in order to dry out goods drenched by sea water; they soon built rudimentary stone houses around the area now called Nam Van.
+Around 1552–1553, they obtained temporary permission to erect storage sheds onshore, in order to dry-out goods that were drenched by sea water.
+They soon built rudimentary stone houses around the area that is now called Nam Van.
 In 1576, Pope Gregory XIII established the Diocese of Macau.
-In 1583, the Portuguese in Macau were permitted to form a Senate to handle various issues concerning their social and economic affairs under strict supervision of the Chinese authority, but there was no transfer of sovereignty.
-Macau prospered as a port but was the target of repeated failed attempts by the Dutch to conquer it in the 17th century.
+In 1583, the Portuguese in Macau were permitted to form a senate to handle various issues concerning their social and economic affairs, under strict supervision by the Chinese government, but there was no transfer of sovereignty.
+Macau prospered as a port, but was the target of repeated failed attempts by the Dutch to conquer it in the 17th century.
 Cai Gao was the first mainland Chinese convert of the 19th-century Protestant missions.
 He was baptized by Robert Morrison at Macau in 1814.

 Autonomous regions

 Tibet

 The Qing government permitted Christian missionaries to enter and proselytize in Tibetan lands, in order to weaken the power of the Tibetan Buddhist lamas, who refused to give allegiance to the Chinese.
 The Tibetan lamas were alarmed by Catholic missionaries converting natives to Catholicism.
-During the 1905 Tibetan Rebellion the Tibetan Buddhist Gelug Yellow Hat sect led a Tibetan revolt, with Tibetan men being led by lamas against Chinese officials, western Christian missionaries and native Christian converts.
-Wine making vineyards were left behind by them.
+During the 1905 Tibetan Rebellion, the Tibetan Buddhist Gelug Yellow Hat sect led a Tibetan revolt, with Tibetan men being led by lamas against Chinese officials, western Christian missionaries, and native Christian converts.
+Wine-making vineyards were left behind by them.

 Xinjiang

 Christianity is a minority religion in the Xinjiang region of the People's Republic of China.
-The dominant ethnic group, the Uygur, are predominantly Muslim and very few are known to be Christian.
+The dominant ethnic group- the Uygurs, are predominantly Muslim, and very few of them are known to be Christian.

 In 1904, George Hunter with the China Inland Mission opened the first mission station for CIM in Xinjiang.
-But already in 1892, the Mission Covenant Church of Sweden started missions in the area around Kashgar, and later built mission stations, churches, hospitals and schools in Yarkant and Yengisar.
-In the 1930s there were several hundreds of Christians among this people, but because of persecution the churches were destroyed and the believers were scattered.
+But already in 1892, the Mission Covenant Church of Sweden started missions in the area around Kashgar, and later built mission-stations, churches, hospitals, and schools in Yarkant and Yengisar.
+In the 1930s, there were several hundreds of Christians among these people, but because of persecution, the churches were destroyed and the believers were scattered.
 The missionaries were forced to leave because of ethnic and factional battles during the Kumul Rebellion in the late 1930s.

 Guangxi

-Rapid church growth is reported to have taken place among the Zhuang people in the early 1990s.
-Though still predominantly Buddhist and animistic, the region of Guangxi was first visited in 1877 by Protestant missionary Edward Fishe of the China Inland Mission.
+Rapid church-growth is reported to have taken place among the Zhuang people in the early 1990s.
+The region of Guangxi was first visited in 1877 by the Protestant missionary Edward Fishe of the China Inland Mission.
 He died the same year.
+Guangxi remains predominantly Buddhist and animistic.